 Barcode Scanning Promotes Inventory and Dosing Management

-Jumping over to category 1 (issues of prescribing faults), barcode scanners that can also be custom-built into medical tablets and computers allow pharmacists to keep a vigilant eye on medication inventory and available doses.
+Jumping over to category 1 (issues of prescribing faults), barcode scanners that can also be custom-built into medical grade tablets and medical-grade computers allow pharmacists to keep a vigilant eye on medication inventory and available doses.

 If a patient requires a certain medication in a timely manner, a physician or nurse needs to know ASAP if the required dosages are available within their facility.
 Scanning in and out doses and medications as they are delivered and administered gives everyone with access to a medical workstation a bird’s eye view on what’s available to be prescribed.
 If something they need isn’t available, they can quickly pivot their treatments to adapt until proper resources are stocked.